| || || |

 In the best conditions with 10W output power the THD will be way under 0.0005% for an 8ohm load at 1kHz.

-The maximum output power is more than 150W, but you need a pretty high voltage PSU for that.
+The maximum output power is around 150W depending on the selected output mosfets, but you need a pretty high voltage PSU for that.

 Minimum supply voltage is +-20V.
 You can use the PSU from Gain-X to start with, but a more powerful PSU is highly recommended.
 I used a +-24V,144W switch mode power supply, but we will come to that later...